Extremal functions for real convex bodies: simplices, strips, and ellipses: Introduction

 here $\|p\|_K=\sup_{z\in K}|p(z)|$ is the sup norm, $\CC[z]$ denotes the (complex) multivariate polynomials in $z=(z_1,\ldots,z_d)$, and $\log^+|\cdot|=\max\{\log|\cdot|,0\}$.
 The upper semicontinuous regularization $V_K^*(z)=\limsup_{\zeta\to z} V_K(\zeta)$ is either identically $+\infty$ or is a plurisubharmonic (psh) function of logarithmic growth that is maximal outside the set $K$:

 Here $(dd^c\cdot)^d$ denotes the \emph{complex Monge-Amp\`ere operator}, which, applied to a function $u$ of class $C^2$, is given by the formula

-(where $dV$ denotes $2d$-dimensional Euclidean volume in $\CC^d$), and its extension to locally bounded psh functions gives a positive measure \cite{bedfordtaylor:dirichlet}.
-Both $V_K$ and $(dd^cV^*_K)^d$, the \emph{complex equilibrium measure of $K$}, are of fundamental importance in pluripotential and approximation theory.
-For most sets of interest, $K$ is \emph{regular}, i.e., $V_K^*=V_K$; this is the case for all sets considered in this paper so from now on we drop the `$*$' superscript.
+where $dV$ denotes $2d$-dimensional Euclidean volume in $\CC^d$.
+The extension of $(dd^c\cdot)^d$ to locally bounded psh functions gives a positive measure \cite{bedfordtaylor:dirichlet}.
+Both $V_K^*$ and $(dd^cV^*_K)^d$, the \emph{complex equilibrium measure of $K$}, are of fundamental importance in pluripotential theory and polynomial approximation.
+For most sets of interest, $K$ is \emph{regular}, i.e., $V_K^*=V_K$; this is true for the sets considered in this paper (cf. Section \ref{sec:pluripotential}), so we will usually disregard the `$*$' superscript.

-Although explicit computation of $V_K$ and $(dd^cV_K)^d$ is, in general, virtually impossible, much progress has been made in understanding certain cases.
-In particular, when $K\subset\RR^d\subset\CC^d$ is a convex body, much is known.
-Lundin \cite{lundin:extremal} studied the structure of $V_K$ when $K$ is a convex body that is symmetric with respect to the origin ($K=-K$), and computed explicit formulas for $V_K$ and $(dd^cV_K)^d$ when $K\subset\RR^d$ is the unit ball.
-Baran \cite{baran:plurisubharmonic} extended this study to certain nonsymmetric convex bodies obtained as images of symmetric ones by a quadratic mapping; in particular, he derived an explicit formula for the extremal function of a simplex (cf. Theorem \ref{thm:61}).
-He also showed that for all these cases, the complement of $K$ is foliated by complexified ellipses on which $V_K$ is harmonic.
+Although explicit computation of $V_K$ and $(dd^cV_K)^d$ is virtually impossible in general, progress has been made in understanding certain cases.
+Much is known when $K\subset\RR^d\subset\CC^d$ is a real convex body (i.e., a convex set with nonempty interior in $\RR^d$).
+Lundin \cite{lundin:extremal} studied the structure of $V_K$ when $K$ is a convex body that is \emph{symmetric (with respect to the origin)}, i.e., that satisfies $K=-K$.
+He computed explicit formulas for $V_K$ and $(dd^cV_K)^d$ when $K\subset\RR^d$ is the unit ball.
+Baran \cite{baran:plurisubharmonic} extended this study to certain nonsymmetric convex bodies obtained as images of symmetric ones by a quadratic mapping; in particular, he derived an explicit formula for the extremal function of the standard simplex (cf. equation (\ref{eqn:vs})).

-The existence of such a foliation was extended to a generic collection of convex bodies in \cite{burnslevmau:exterior}.
-Precisely, associated to a generic convex body is a collection of algebraic curves $V_c$ of degree 2, parametrized by $c\in\PP^{d-1}$ such that \begin{enumerate}[(i)] \item $\left( \bigcup_{c\in\PP^{d-1}} V_c \right) \subset\CC^d$, and $V_{c}=V_{c'}$ only if $c'\in\{c,\bar c\}$; otherwise \item The restriction of $V_K$ to $V_c\setminus K$ is harmonic, for each $c$; and \item $V_c\cap K$ is a real ellipse\footnote{Or a line segment, considered as a \emph{degenerate ellipse}.} maximally inscribed in $K$, for each $c$. \end{enumerate} The curves $V_c$, called \emph{extremal ellipses}, are extremal in certain variational and geometric senses.
-The extremal properties of these ellipses were used in \cite{burnslevmaurevesz:monge} to compute the complex equilibrium measure $(dd^cV_K)^d$, and in \cite{burnslevmau:extremal} to study the smoothness of $V_K$.
+Lundin's method for computing $V_K$ when $K$ is symmetric involved the construction of complex ellipses on which $V_K$ is harmonic.
+Burns, Levenberg and Ma`u \cite{burnslevmau:pluripotential} verified the existence of such ellipses for all (symmetric and non-symmetric) real convex bodies.
+They used deep results of Lempert relating the extremal function of the closure of a bounded, strictly linearly convex domain to Kobayashi geodesics in an associated (dual) strictly linearly convex domain (\cite{lempert:metrique}, \cite{lempert:intrinsic}, \cite{lempert:symmetries}); the ellipses were obtained as limits of Kobayashi geodesics using a convergence argument.

+In this paper, we show that pluripotential theory on real convex bodies may be developed in a self-contained way without reference to Lempert theory.
+The main theorem of the paper is the following.